jquiros2/node-red-contrib-json-schema/README.md

 # node-red-contrib-json-full-schema-validator
-JSON Full Schema validator for Node Red
-This node is pretty easy to use.
+JSON Full Schema validator for Node Red is pretty easy to use.
-Open node properties and just choose which property object wants to validate and paste JSON Schema
+Just open node properties and choose which property object wants to validate and paste JSON Schema
 - OK will returned in first response
 - KO will returned in second response.
 Error object with explanation will added in msg

-JSON Schema:
+**JSON Schema:**

 {
   "title": "Person",
   "type": "object",